Skip to main content

 Advanced Standing Assessment (ASA)

 Most students eligible for 1157 advanced standing credit earn it through ACT or SAT scores.
-These students need only to request the credit through their advisor.
-Students who take the Accuplacer exam, students with Scholastic Amnesty, and transfer students with fewer than 24 credit hours may choose to take the 1157 Advanced Standing Assessment.
+These students need discuss their eligibility for the credit with their advisor who will tell them how to proceed.
+Students who take the Accuplacer exam, students with Scholastic Amnesty, and transfer students with fewer than 30 credit hours may request evaluation for eligibility to take the 1157 Advanced Standing Assessment.

 There are two options for 1157 ASA.
 In either option, students must demonstrate that they are able to produce organized essays that logically communicate a central idea through narrative description.